mkirsche/CoverageNormalization/README.md

-  --qual_sort                         - prioritize reads with higher alignment quality --input_csv                         - expect the input to be a Rampart-formatted CSV file --no_logging                        - don't produce logging files
+  --qual_sort                         - prioritize reads with higher alignment quality --input_csv                         - expect the input to be a Rampart-formatted CSV file --no_logging                        - don't produce logging files --even_strand                       - tries to get even coverage between the strands when possible
   ```

 ## Other Scripts